 Attaching to Masonry: You’ll need a masonry bit and masonry wall anchors or suitable spikes (if provided with shutters).
 Drill and attach to the mortar, not to the brick.

-Wooden shutters can be primed or painted any color, based on your preference.
+Wooden shutters can be primed and painted any color, based on your preference.
 For plastic shutters, first prepare the surface by using a plastic primer product.
 Apply according to the instructions on the can.
 Wait the required amount of time and apply paint to the shutters.
-For best results, use an exterior oil-base paint or exterior latex paint.
+For best results, use an exterior oil-based paint or exterior latex paint.

 Good to Know